Label propagation algorithm: Functioning of the algorithm

+Application in text classification and machine learning

+Label propagation offers an efficient solution to the challenge of labeling datasets in machine learning by reducing the need for manual labels.
+Text classification utilizes a graph-based technique, where the nearest neighbor graph is built from network embeddings, and labels are extended based on cosine similarity by merging these pseudo-labeled data points into supervised learning.

 Multiple community structure

 In contrast with other algorithms label propagation can result in various community structures from the same initial condition.
 The range of solutions can be narrowed if some nodes are given preliminary labels while others are held unlabelled.
 Consequently, unlabelled nodes will be more likely to adapt to the labelled ones.
 For a more accurate finding of communities, Jaccard’s index is used to aggregate multiple community structures, containing all important information.